guy477/ChatApp/readme.md

 ## Overview

-This project is a collection of micro-services to serve a chat application.
+This project is collection of micro-services designed to serve open-source LLMs to a UI and maintain histories in databases.
 Each service handles a specific part of the chat system, making it easier to maintain and scale independently.

 ## Built With